Cops (TV program): History

-For the first 25 seasons, Cops was broadcast by Fox with reruns of earlier seasons syndicated by local television stations and cable networks, including truTV and G4.
-After Fox canceled the show in May 2013, Spike picked it up for an additional five seasons, in addition to reruns of previous seasons.
+For the first 25 seasons, Cops was broadcast by the Fox television network with reruns of earlier seasons syndicated by local television stations and cable networks, including truTV and G4.
+After Fox canceled the show in May 2013, Spike-which later became known as the Paramount Network- picked it up for an additional five seasons, in addition to reruns of previous seasons.
 The 30th season premiered on June 17, 2017.

 On August 21, 2017, Cops celebrated its 1,000th episode with a live special called Cops: Beyond the Bust, hosted by Terry Crews (who plays a police sergeant in the sitcom Brooklyn Nine-Nine), which included historical clips from the run of the program as well as reunions of officers and the suspects that they arrested.
 The date of the 1,000th episode also marked a shift of episode premieres from Saturdays to Mondays.

-The show follows officers in 140 different cities in the United States, Hong Kong, London, and the Soviet Union.
+The show follows officers in 140 different cities in the United States, Hong Kong, London, and the former Soviet Union.

 In the wake of the protests following the murder of George Floyd in Minneapolis, Minnesota under police custody, Paramount Network pulled the series from the air ahead of its season 33 premiere, which was scheduled for June 1, 2020.
 On June 9, 2020, a network spokesperson announced "Cops is not on the Paramount Network and we don't have any current or future plans for it to return".

 The episode "Party in a Box" (season 28, episode 20, originally aired December 12, 2015) featured Atlanta Police Department Officer Garrett Rolfe, who in 2020 was charged with the killing of Rayshard Brooks during a driving under the influence investigation.

 In September 2020, Cops resumed production.
 The new episodes were being produced for international syndication and to fulfill contracts overseas that had not expired; Langley did not secure a domestic distributor until 2021.
 Rocket Rights picked up the show for distribution outside the United States in early-2021, with Langley's distribution unit, Langley Television Distribution (as of 2021) handling sales in the United States.

-On September 13, 2021, it was announced that Fox Nation had picked up the show.
+On September 13, 2021, it was announced that Fox's sister streaming service Fox Nation had picked up the show.
 The 33rd season premiered on October 1, 2021.
-Fox Nation would then premiere the show's 34th season on September 30, 2022.
+Fox Nation premiered the show's 34th season on September 30, 2022.

+On July 11, 2025, Cops, which still regularly airs on Fox Nation, aired a new episode on the Paramount Network again titled "Stick and Move".